-In these sections you will find a number of contacts which might help you to develop your own researches and interests in your family histories…… and….. their journeys in time and space……. you are part of the continuum.
+In this section you will find a number of contacts which might help you to develop your own researches and interests in your family histories…… and….. your ancestors’ journeys in time and space……. you are part of the continuum.

 Tony & Craig Hinder : Australian Hinders searching for Inders of Kingsbury.
 A short video of their visit to Kingsbury Episcopi, Somerset, England.

 Janet is the Main Researcher for information about the emigrants from Kingsbury Episcopi to the New World in the 19th century.
 We have tried to provide accurate information, but with a project of this size there are sure to be corrections.
-Janet can be contacted with questions or for additional information, by clicking on her name on the link above.
+Janet can be contacted with questions, or for additional information, by clicking on her name on the link above.

 The Tree is called Kingsbury Episcopi Migrants.
 It opens up as a tree but if you click on an individual, it will display the Facts view and you can move up and down the tree.
 Or, you can click on Tree Search at the top and type in a name that you are researching.
 Images can be viewed from the Gallery tab – if there is an image available.